Skip to content

 • individual: every GitLab operation is exposed as its own tool.

-• dynamic: the current low-token three-tool surface with gitlab_search_tools, gitlab_describe_tools, and gitlab_execute_tool.
+• dynamic: the current low-token two-tool surface with gitlab_find_action and gitlab_execute_action.

 HTTP clients control only their GitLab token and, in multi-instance mode, the GITLAB-URL selector.
 Server policy options such as --tool-surface, --capability-surface, --meta-param-schema, --rate-limit-rps, --read-only, --safe-mode, --auth-mode, and --trusted-proxy-header are fixed by the MCP server process and cannot be changed per user, session, or JSON-RPC request.

-If a client sends config-like headers such as TOOL-SURFACE, CAPABILITY-SURFACE, META-PARAM-SCHEMA, RATE-LIMIT-RPS, or GITLAB-SAFE-MODE, the server ignores them and logs their option names in ignored_options without logging their values.
+If a client sends config-like headers such as TOOL-SURFACE, META-TOOLS, CAPABILITY-SURFACE, META-PARAM-SCHEMA, RATE-LIMIT-RPS, or GITLAB-SAFE-MODE, the server ignores them and logs their option names in ignored_options without logging their values.
+Deprecated META-TOOLS headers are also identified in deprecated_options.

 Clients must provide their GitLab Personal Access Token on every HTTP request using one of two headers.